cvelas31/resources/go_udemy/README.md

         }
     ```
 - Struct syntax `type name struc (key: value)`
-- Operand `&` take the adress of that variable (Çpoint the address)
+- Operand `&` take the adress of that variable (Point the address)
 - Operand `*`give the value a memory adress is pointing
+- Map (key, value).
+Keys one type and values another type.
+- Interfaces.
+All types inside that have some "same" functions (return and  get inputs of the same type) and its called the same.
+    - Its kind of shared type, inherits the functions of it.

 # Execute
 - Run:
-go run main.go
+go run main.go other.go

 ## CLI
 1. go run